 Compound W has a long heritage, with its wart removal products having been introduced more than 50 years ago.
 Compound W products are specially designed to provide relief from common and plantar warts and are sold in multiple forms of treatment depending on the consumer's need, including Fast-Acting Liquid, Fast-Acting Gel, One Step Pads and Freeze Off®, a cryogenic-based wart removal system that works in as little as one application.
-Compound W is the number one U.S. pharmacist recommended wart removal brand in the United States with a 34.8% U.S. market share and an ACV of 89%.
+Compound W is the number one U.S. pharmacist recommended wart remover according to Pharmacy Times.
+Additionally, Compound W is the number one wart removal brand in the United States with a 34.8% U.S. market share and an ACV of 89%.